SixSunSets/Music-Genre-Classifier/notebooks/README.md

-# Music Genre Classifier with Machine Learning
+# Feature extraction and Model Training

 ## Table of Contents
 1. [Overview](#overview)